edumserrano/share-jobs-data/docs/dev-notes/README.md

 > **Note**
 >
-> This is the log when building the docker image for the action, which happens for instance on the [test-action-current-workflow workflow](https://github.com/edumserrano/share-jobs-data/actions/workflows/test-action-current-workflow.yml) because the log for the action when it's published to the GitHub Marketplace will download the published packaged from the GitHub packages.
+> This is the log when building the docker image for the action, which happens for instance on the [test-action-current-workflow workflow](https://github.com/edumserrano/share-jobs-data/actions/workflows/test-action-current-workflow.yml) because using the published action from GitHub Marketplace will download the package from the GitHub packages and so the log will look different.
 >
 > The information mentioned here is still valuable to understand more about how GitHub Docker actions work.